Irrigation: Efficiency

-Increased irrigation efficiency has a number of positive outcomes for the farmer, the community and the wider environment.
-Low application efficiency infers that the amount of water applied to the field is in excess of the crop or field requirements.
+Increased irrigation efficiency has several positive outcomes for the farmer, the community, and the wider environment.
+Low application efficiency indicates that the amount of water applied to the field exceeds the crop or field requirements.
 Increasing the application efficiency means that the amount of crop produced per unit of water increases.
 Improved efficiency may be achieved by applying less water to an existing field or by using water more wisely, thereby achieving higher yields in the same area of land.
-In some parts of the world, farmers are charged for irrigation water, hence over-application has a direct financial cost to the farmer.
-Irrigation often requires pumping energy (either electricity or fossil fuel) to deliver water to the field or supply the correct operating pressure.
-Hence, increased efficiency will reduce both the water cost and energy cost per unit of agricultural production.
-A reduction of water use on one field may mean that the farmer is able to irrigate a larger area of land, increasing total agricultural production.
+In some parts of the world, farmers are charged for irrigation water; hence, over-application has a direct financial cost to the farmer.
+Irrigation often requires pumping energy (electricity or fossil fuels) to deliver water to the field or to supply the required operating pressure.
+Hence, increased efficiency will reduce both water and energy costs per unit of agricultural production.
+A reduction in water use on one field may allow the farmer to irrigate a larger area of land, increasing total agricultural production.
 Low efficiency usually means that excess water is lost through seepage or runoff, both of which can result in loss of crop nutrients or pesticides with potential adverse impacts on the surrounding environment.

 Improving the efficiency of irrigation is usually achieved in one of two ways: either by improving the system design or by optimizing the irrigation management.
-Improving system design includes conversion from one form of irrigation to another (e.g. from furrow to drip irrigation) and also through small changes in the current system (for example, changing flow rates and operating pressures).
-Irrigation management refers to the scheduling of irrigation events and decisions around how much water is applied.
+Improving system design includes converting from one form of irrigation to another (e.g., from furrow to drip irrigation) and making small changes to the current system (e.g., adjusting flow rates and operating pressures).
+Irrigation management refers to the scheduling of irrigation events and decisions about how much water to apply.

+Garden irrigation

+Domestic gardens and landscaped areas around public buildings are often equipped with some form of irrigation in dry climates.

+In Australia, small garden sprinklers attached to a hose became a common form of irrigation, often regulated by a timer.
+In the 1960s, Hugall & Hoile, a small company in Perth, Western Australia, invented a system which they called "reticulation", (Note: See wiktionary:reticulated water.) by which a garden's irrigation system was divided into segments, with solenoids (electronic valves) connected to a mechanical timer.
+The system became highly popular, and within 20 years, around half of all homes in Perth had automated sprinkler systems.
+Robert Hugall made a name for himself as "the father of backyard irrigation", while former Australian cricketer Wally Edwards (who founded Holman Industries in 1966) later targeted the DIY market in garden watering systems in the early 1990s; both men grew rich from their companies.

+As climate change is causing hotter, drier weather on both sides of the continent, newer drip irrigation systems that use less water have been developed.
+In addition, desalination plants have been built or recommissioned in Perth, Sydney, Melbourne, Adelaide, and Brisbane, to meet the growing need for more water to keep plants and, especially, the tree canopy, growing.
+Adopting xeriscaping principles can minimize the need for irrigation.